rchanou/rchanou.github.io/cost-awareness.md

 There's this concept of an "omniscient debugger" which has been tried a few times in various languages, but never really caught on.
 Despite that, I see potential in a similar development utility that analyzes simple cost-aware assertions (such as with the functions above) to automatically add instrumentation to code.
 Natural usage of the instrumented program could automatically generate robust, exhaustive test suites, mock implementations, execution traces, visualizations and more.
 And no, it wouldn't use AI (although that might actually be quite complementary).
 =I know this all sounds overly hand-wavy, but I have a pretty clear vision in my head for how this would work.
 It's a potential solution to many of the day-to-day problems I personally face; more so than any fancy language feature or design pattern could ever do.
 I am attempting to develop a proof-of-concept in what little free time I have, and I hope to share what I have soon.

-TRASH TRASH TRASH

-- Minimize variability, duplicate data, ambiguity and unknowns
-- Upfront evaluation, assertion and analysis
-- Labeled, localizable logical links (yeah, I went crazy with the alliteration here)
-- Cost Awareness
-- Human Orientation

-in practice they often end up hurting more than they actually help.
-I could write several articles about their pitfalls, but for now, I'll just say that they all have inherent costs that often get overlooked.
-I'm not even talking about performance; I'm talking about the overall costs to code understandability and developer productivity.
-Applying these patterns can induce significant levels of indirection into a system, which consumes our human time and energy to implement and work with.

-I'm not outright saying "don't do those things", but I do recommend that you seriously weigh their costs.
-If your development journey goes like mine, and that of so many others, you'll find that much more often than not, You Ain't Gonna Need It.

-In fact, I have a hypothesis for why these methodologies have such a mixed reception: Some engineers read up on them and intuitively employ them in a sensible fashion.
-Like the story of Stone Soup, they didn't really _need_ OOP, but it was the catalyst they needed to get them thinking about their design.

-Other developers interpret the advice literally, leading to its logical absurd outcome: excessively, unnecessarily indirect, fragmented, and hard-to-understand code…which their colleagues, subordinates and successors are then forced to deal with.
-Or even more sadly, perpetuate.

-There's another more cynical reason I think these principles took over.